Denis-Will Poha

-Denis-Will Poha (born 28 May 1997) is a French professional footballer who plays as midfielder for Swiss club Sion.
+Denis-Will Poha (born 28 May 1997) is a French professional footballer who plays as midfielder for Swiss club Sion U21 in the fourth-tier 1.
+Liga.

 Club career

 Early career

 Born in Lannion in 1997, Poha started his football career with local team, Lannion FC, in October 2004.
 He played four seasons for Lannion and moved to Guingamp in July 2008, at the age of 11.
 After two years, Poha returned to hometown team, Lannion.
 After a season, he moved to Rennes.

 Rennes

 In 2015, Poha was called up for Stade Rennais first team.
 On 22 August, in a Ligue 1 match against Lyon, Poha was an unused substitute.
 On 14 December 2016, he made his senior team debut against in Coupe de la Ligue against Monaco at Stade Louis II, playing the game as a starter for full-time.

 He was loaned to Nancy in January 2019 until the end of the season.

 Vitória de Guimarães

-On August 2019, Poha was loaned to Primeira Liga club Vitória de Guimarães.
+In August 2019, Poha was loaned to Primeira Liga club Vitória de Guimarães.

 In August 2020, Vitória de Guimarães exercised the purchase option on Poha, and he signed a three-year contract with the club.

 On 1 February 2021, Poha moved to Primeira Liga club Portimonense, on a loan deal until the end of the season.
 On 14 January 2022, he signed for Ligue 2 club Pau on loan.